Frequently Asked Questions could include your suggestions.

 During your maintenance window (when activity is expected to be minimal).

 Our Utility Script findfragtables.sql will list your tables with the most fragementation first, to least fragmented tables last.
+If your FREE_Space is GREATER THAN 10% of your DATA_Space consider using OPTIMIZE.
 Use of this script weekly should guide you toward automating OPTIMIZE for those tables that show up every week as candidates for your CRON jobs on the weekend.

 Q. Why is MySQL slow?